pocketchange/pocketchange-ios-sdk/README.md

-# Pocket Change's iOS SDK
+# Pocket Change iOS SDK

 Follow the instructions below to integrate the SDK.